-Mark Raker has been creating award-winning film and television programs, and national television spots since the 1980’s, including A Letter to Elia, directed by Martin Scorsese and Kent Jones, An Unreasonable Man, Moment of Impact, and Michael Moore’s The Awful Truth.
+MARK RAKER is a cinematographer and commercial director who has been creating award-winning film and television programs, and national television spots since the 1980’s, including Peabody Award winning Emmy Award winning “Moment of Impact”, and Rose d'Or winning “Michael Moore’s The Awful Truth”.
+“A Letter to Elia” directed by Martin Scorsese and Kent Jones, Red Envelope’s “An Unreasonable Man”, Emmy Award winning “Moment of Impact”, and Rose d'Or winning “Michael Moore’s The Awful Truth”.

-Since 1986 he has been the senior professor of cinematography at the New York University School of Continuing and Professional Studies where he has received the NYU Award for Teaching Excellence and the NYU Award for Outstanding Service.
+Since 1986 he has been leading cinematography workshops at the New York University School of Professional Studies where he received the NYU Award for Teaching Excellence and the NYU Award for Outstanding Service.
 Since 2006 he has also served on the faculty of the Maine Media Workshops in Rockport, Maine.

 “I have watched movies with love ever since I saw ‘Mary Poppins’ as a kid.
 I would sneak downstairs after my parents were asleep and watch movies on PBS.
 It was like being in another world.
 I began my career as a Lighting Designer for theater but an accident with a drunk driver forced me to take a break.
 During this timeout I watched every single movie at the rental store, at least once, and when I was ready to work, I was ready for the movies.
 What a joy to be able to express ourselves through images.
 A picture needs to communicate the character’s emotion to the audience even if the mute button is on, or they’re from another culture, or if they’re watching a hundred years from now.
 I love solving these visual problems with the director.”